Skip to content

 #Your Email or Phone Number Changed

-If Snapchat sends you a notification that your email or phone number was updated and you didn’t do it, someone else has access to your account.
-This is a serious red flag because it means they’re trying to lock you out permanently.
+If Snapchat sends you a notification that your email or phone number was updated and you didn’t do it, someone else already has account-level access.
+This is the most serious red flag in the entire list, because it usually means the attacker is racing to lock you out permanently before draining your saved Memories, mining the account for OAuth tokens, or pivoting into any linked service that trusts your Snap login.

 #Unknown Devices in Your Login History

 This is the most reliable check.
 Go to Settings > My Data > Login History and look at every device and location listed.
-If you see a device you don’t own or a city you’ve never been to, your account has been accessed by someone else.
+If you see a device you don’t own or a city you’ve never been to, your account has been accessed.

 #New Friends You Didn’t Add

 Check your friends list for accounts you don’t recognize.
-Some hackers add their own accounts or bots to maintain access or harvest your contacts.
-If your Snapchat Quick Add suggestions look different or your friend count changed, investigate.
+If your Snapchat Quick Add suggestions changed, investigate.

 #Snap Score Changed Dramatically

-Your Snap Score increases when you send and receive snaps.
 A sudden jump in your score when you haven’t been active means someone else is using your account to send snaps.
+Even a small unexplained increase is worth checking.

-Speed matters here.
+Speed matters.
 The longer a hacker has access, the more damage they can do.

 #If You Can Still Log In